MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/administration/conditional-access-and-multi-factor-authentication-in-flow.md

 #### Effect 6 - Sharing flows by using SharePoint lists and libraries

-When you try to share ownership or run-only permissions by using SharePoint lists and libraries, Flow cannot provide the display name of the lists.
+When you try to share ownership or run-only permissions by using SharePoint lists and libraries, Flow can't provide the display name of the lists.
 Instead, it displays the unique identifier of a list.
 The owner and run-only tiles on the **Flow** properties page for already-shared flows will be able to display the identifier, not the display name.

-More importantly, users may also be unable to discover or run their flows from SharePoint.
-This is because, currently, the conditional access policy information is not passed between Power Automate and SharePoint to enable SharePoint to make an access decision.
+More importantly, users might also be unable to discover or run their flows from SharePoint.
+This is because, currently, the conditional access policy information isn't passed between Power Automate and SharePoint to enable SharePoint to make an access decision.

 :::image type="content" source="media/conditional-access-and-multi-factor-authentication-in-flow/add-a-sharepoint-list-or-library-as-owner.png" alt-text="Screenshot to share Flows with SharePoint lists and libraries.":::